 - Learn to ask tough, incisive questions that will focus people on where execution is and isn’t happening.

-- Remember, you can't do execution alone.
+Remember, you can’t do execution alone.
 While execution is a MAJOR job of the business leader, collaboration is the key.
-You have to
+You have to spread

-Let us know about your organization's execution successes and challenges.
-Send your comments to: email@example.com.
+Let us know about your organization’s execution successes and challenges.
+We want to hear from you!

 Getting Started for Getting Things Done: Two Books and One Tool